 A Harassment and Diversity Contact Officer will not disclose any information about the client without their written consent and will protect the privacy of their client at all times.
-However the Harassment and Diversity Contact Officer may disclose to the Head (Students and Communities) information about criminal acts or his/her belief that one of the parties may pose a threat to an individual or the community.
-The Head (Students and Communities) will then consult as necessary and take appropriate action.
+However the Harassment and Diversity Contact Officer may disclose to the Pro Vice-Chancellor (Student Services) information about criminal acts or his/her belief that one of the parties may pose a threat to an individual or the community.
+The Pro Vice-Chancellor (Student Services) will then consult as necessary and take appropriate action.

 Harassment and Diversity Contact Officers must forward the Statistical Data Collection Sheet and other records on any Student client to the Student Equity Office as required.
 These records must keep only details of meeting dates and persons attending.
 They do not keep records of advice given or options discussed or any other confidential information.

 5.2.3 Appointment of Harassment and Diversity Contact Officers

 - The University will appoint at least 15 Harassment and Diversity Contact Officers for a term of up to three years; equitably distributed across all three campuses, to ensure all University Students and Employees from all operational areas have ready access to an Officer.
 At least half of these positions will be female.

 - Harassment and Diversity Contact Officers are appointed by the Vice-Chancellor after consultation with the Social Justice Committee, the Student Equity Office and Student Guild Advocates.